Math and science are popular areas of study for summer camps, and they definitely attract mathematically gifted

-Interlocken Arts Camp, located in northwestern Michigan, offers summer camp programs for children in grades three through twelve.
-With its programs in Creative Writing, Dance, Motion Picture Arts, Music, Theatre Arts, and Visual Arts, Interlocken is an ideal camp for children whose abilities and interests lie in the performing arts area.
+Interlochen Arts Camp, located in northwestern Michigan, offers summer camp programs for children in grades three through twelve.
+With its programs in Creative Writing, Dance, Motion Picture Arts, Music, Theatre Arts, and Visual Arts, Interlochen is an ideal camp for children whose abilities and interests lie in the performing arts area.

 Not all of these areas are open to children of all ages.
-Music, for example, is open to children in grades three through twelve, while dance is available only to those in grades six and up.
+Music and dance, for example, are open to children in grades three through twelve, while motion picture arts and creative writing are available only to those in grades six and up.

 These summer camps are so varied it is impossible to describe them!
 Basically, these camps are language immersion camps, which means that the kids who attend these camps listen to and speak only the language of a particular "village."
 A village is a camp devoted to one of fifteen different languages, including French, German, Finnish, Japanese, Russian, and Arabic.